Timeline: The Taliban's rapid advance across Afghanistan - NewsBreak

 - June 7 - Senior government officials say more than 150 Afghan soldiers are killed in 24 hours as fighting worsens.
 They add that fighting is raging in 26 of the country's 34 provinces.

-- June 22 - Taliban fighters launch a series of attacks in the north of the country, far from their traditional strongholds in the south, and the UN envoy for Afghanistan says they have taken more than 50 of 370 districts.
+- June 22 - Taliban fighters launch a series of attacks in the north of the country, far from their traditional strongholds in the south.
+The UN envoy for Afghanistan says they have taken more than 50 of 370 districts.

 - July 2 - American troops quietly pull out of their main military base in Afghanistan - Bagram Air Base, an hour's drive from Kabul.
 It effectively ends U.S. involvement in the war.